Social Entrepreneurship at Cornell

 CTA is the only nonprofit incubator and fiscal sponsor associated with a major university.
 We offer a unique opportunity for Cornell students to test their innovative social change projects without having to obtain non profit and tax exempt status first.
 If accepted, these projects benefit from all the mentorship and business services CTA provides its project partners.

 Advisor to Cornell Student Organizations

-CTA’s Executive Director currently serves as advisor to several Cornell student organizations that focus on social entrepreneurship, social innovation, and social change.
+CTA’s Executive Director currently serves as advisor to Cornell student organizations that focus on social entrepreneurship, social innovation, and social change.